 3- They can’t properly view your email

-You should make sure your email displays the content correctly and also available on mobile since most of the people nowadays use mobile devices.
+You should make sure your email displays the content correctly and is also available on mobile since most people nowadays use mobile devices.

 There should be a setting within the email tool you are using that will allow for mobile and text optimization.

 4- Your email is too cluttered or looks unprofessional

 Every email should look professional or people will assume that it is a spam message, which can lead to people unnecessarily unsubscribing from your list.

 You also need to make sure that the branding and the messaging are consistent.

 There is nothing worse than receiving multiple emails from a company and the branding is inconsistent.